arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 Actuators converts electric signals into e.g. radiant energy (light) or mechanical energy (movement).

 How actuators are controlled really depends on what type of component we have.
-The most simple way is to simply turn something on/off, while more advanced is controlling the amount of voltage a component gets (i.e. the speed of a motor).
+The most simple way is to simply turn something on/off, while more advanced is controlling the amount of voltage a component receives (i.e. the speed of a motor).

 To control actuators, it is common to use `digitalWrite()` and `analogWrite()`.